NavdeepSingh16-98/iNeuronFulllStackJavascriptAssignments/README.md

 ## 📌 What I Learn

 👉 Learn how to code for long hours.
-👉 learn about a lot of design patterns like z-pattern.
 👉 Learn an arrow animation and apply it to the button.
 👉 Learn mobile-first design using CSS.
 👉 How to develop full fledge landing page.